 While teen drug use has declined, some teens today continue to experiment with substances like marijuana, cocaine, painkillers, amphetamines, inhalants and other drugs.

 According to statistics, teen drug use rates are declining, with the use of illegal drugs aside from marijuana being lower than it has been in over twenty years among youth.
-Despite the decline in drug use, teens today may still experiment with drugs and alcohol for a variety of reasons.
+Despite the decline in drug use, teens today may still experiment with and abuse drugs and alcohol for a variety of reasons.

 Article at a Glance: